gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 The primary redeeming security principle for forwarded SSH channels is that forwarded keys cannot outlive the original session.
 This means that once the user who called `ssh -A` exits out of their session, no agent keys remain usable on the remote machine, and no sensitive data could have been exfiltrated to outlive the session.
 We'll call this security principle "session contingency" in this RFD.

-We can follow this same framework to forward a user's certificates and agent key without exposing their actual private key, only an interface to send the forwarded agent cryptographic challenges.
+We must follow this same framework to forward a user's certificates and agent key without exposing their actual private key, instead only exposing an interface to send the forwarded agent cryptographic challenges.
 This would allow users to forward their certificates and agent keys relatively safely to be used in a remote session and guarantee that malicious users cannot exfiltrate their `~/.tsh` and impersonate them.
 These forwarded keys could be used for any `tsh` and `tctl` request, or more generally, any Teleport API request.

 #### Other concerns